aauc-mechlab/JOpenShowVar/README.md

 connected with the Kuka controller via TCP/IP.
 JOpenShowVar opens up to a variety of possible applications making it possible to use different input devices and to develop alternative control methods.

-JOpenShowVar may be used to connect to a real KRC controller or a simulated one using the KUKA.OfficeLite package
+JOpenShowVar may be used to connect to a real KRC controller or a simulated one using the KUKA.OfficeLite package.

+References:
+Filippo Sanfilippo, Lars Ivar Hatledal, Houxiang Zhang, Massimiliano Fago and Kristin Ytterstad Pettersen.
+JOpenShowVar: an Open-Source Cross-Platform Communication Interface to Kuka Robots.
+In Proceeding of the IEEE International Conference on Information and Automation (ICIA), Hailar, China.
+2014, 1154–1159.

 Video showing a KUKA KR6 R900 sixx being controlled using JOpenShowVar as the communication interface https://www.youtube.com/watch?v=6aZZAK4oyGg